nhoyt/git-reference/basics.md

     git svn clone https://yoursvnserver/path

-Make some changes, then stage them (`add -A` stages all changes):
+Make some changes, then stage them (`add -A` or `add --all` stages all changes):

     git add -A

-You can stage individual files too or use `git add -i` for interactive adding.
+Stage individual files by specifying `<filename>`, or use `git add -i` to interactively add untracked files.

     git add <filename>    # repeat as necessary

-Commit all staged changes
+Commit all staged changes:

     git commit -m "commit message"

-Commit all local commits back to the SVN repository
+Commit all local commits back to the SVN repository:

     git svn dcommit